Roger Ingram: Instrument design

-In 2009, Ingram designed a B♭ trumpet for the Jupiter Band Instrument company.
+In 2009, Ingram designed a B♭ trumpet for the Jupiter Band Instrument Company.
 This trumpet is the XO Series 1600I model, known as the I-horn, and is the trumpet he uses exclusively.
 He also performs with the Jupiter XO Series professional flugelhorn and the Jupiter XO Series professional 4-valve B-flat/A piccolo trumpet (Jupiter 1700RS).
 For fun, he also plays the Jupiter 528L valve trombone.

-From 2011–2014, manufactured by Pickett Brass of Lexington Kentucky, Ingram's line of six professional mouthpieces for B-flat trumpet (the V-cup, the Lead, the Studio, the Jazz, the Be-Bop, and the Instant Chet) arrived on the market.
+From 2011 to 2014, manufactured by Pickett Brass of Lexington Kentucky, Ingram's line of six professional mouthpieces for B-flat trumpet (the V-cup, the Lead, the Studio, the Jazz, the Be-Bop, and the Instant Chet) arrived on the market.
 Two additional models (the Lead-2 and Studio-2) were added in 2016.

 A line of classic mutes designed by Ingram and manufactured by Warburton USA was launched at the Midwest Clinic in December 2016.
 These accessories for trumpet and cornet are the Ingram-MuteMeister Cup, ShowTone, and Straight mutes.